rasberry/Parfait/README.md

 * add option to only do one operation (create/verify/recreate/repair)
 * Add a summary with counts of the operations performed
 * add a quiet flag to suppress the summary
-* add flag to disable auto-recreate - usefull for backups where nothing should be changing
 * add flag to turn off recreate (manual mode) and only verify
   * maybe add input file with instructions for each file specified (re-create / restore / do nothing)